mosra/m.css/doc/pelican/theme.rst

 :py:`M_SITE_LOGO` is an image file that will be used as a brand logo on left side of the navbar, :py:`M_SITE_LOGO_TEXT` is brand logo text.
-Specifying just one of these does the expected thing.
+Specifying just one of these does the expected thing, if neither of them is specified, the theme will use :py:`SITENAME` in place of :py:`M_SITE_LOGO_TEXT`.
 The brand logo/text is a link that leads to :py:`SITTEURL`.

 :py:`M_LINKS_NAVBAR1` and :py:`M_LINKS_NAVBAR2` variables contain links to put in the top navbar.
 On narrow screens, the navbar is divided into two columns,